 (d) Is the company secretary trained in legal, accountancy or company secretarial practices?
-Please explain should the answer be in the negative.
+Please explain should

-&lt;sup>30 Elected during the Regular Board Meeting held on November 6, 2014 vice Justice Angelina S. Gutierrez (Ret.) who resigned effective October 8, 2014.
+32 Elected during the Regular Board Meeting held on Novemebr 6, 2014 vice Justice Angelina S. Gutierrez (Ret.) who resigned effective October 8, 2014.
 The resignation of Justice Gutierrez (Ret.) and the election of Justice Villaruz, Jr. (Ret.) were disclosed in separate SEC Form 17-C filed with SEC on October 17, 2014 and November 6, 2014, respectively.

 Updated per advisement letter filed with SEC on January 6, 2015.
-Justice Gutierrez (Ret.) attended all Board meetings during her term in
+Justice Gutierrez (Ret.) attended all Board meetings during her term in the answer be in the negative.

-&lt;sup>31 Board papers consist of complete and adequate information about the matters to be taken in the board meeting.
+33 Board papers consist of complete and adequate information about the matters to be taken in the board meeting.
 Information includes the background or explanation on matters brought before the Board, disclosures, budgets, forecasts and internal financial documents.